Skip to content

 Toby Mundy, Prize director, says:

-“In winning the Baillie Gifford Prize 2024 with QUESTION 7, Richard Flanagan has achieved an unprecedented double.
+“In winning the Baillie Gifford Prize 2024 with Question 7, Richard Flanagan has achieved an unprecedented double.
 No author has ever won both this prize and the Booker Prize for fiction.
 It is a staggering achievement, which confirms Richard Flanagan as one of the world’s most significant literary writers.”

 Peter Singlehurst, Partner at Baillie Gifford, says: